5exyGuy/altv-vchat/README.md

 -   Keyboard and mouse support
 -   Command suggestions
 -   Replaceable message handler
--   Default message processor
+-   Replaceable message processor
--   Synced server-side functions
+-   More sever-side functions

 It is also included in the project together with other examples of front-end framework implementations, if you want to get some ideas for your own project.